JBZoo/CSV-Blueprint/README.md

       --debug                      Intended solely for debugging and advanced profiling purposes.
                                    Activating this option provides detailed process insights, useful for troubleshooting and performance analysis.
+      --parallel                   Experimental feature to validate schemas in parallel mode.
+It can speed up the process on multi-core CPUs.
       --no-progress                Disable progress bar animation for logs.
 It will be used only for text output format.
       --mute-errors                Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
                                    It has major priority then --non-zero-on-error.
 It's on your own risk!